wenzhixin/bootstrap-table/docs/_i18n/en/getting-started/usage.md

 });
 ```

-We can also use remote url data by setting `url: 'data1.json'`.
+We can also use remote URL data by setting `url: 'data1.json'`.

 ```js
 $('#table').bootstrapTable({